hashicorp/hcp-terraform-operator/CONTRIBUTING.md

 1. If your changes require updates to screenshots or diagrams, ensure they are up-to-date and accurately represent the content.

+Please submit your changes.

 ### Do you want a request a new feature?

-We appreciate your enthusiasm for enhancing our project with new features!
+We appreciate your enthusiasm for enhancing the Operator with new features!
 To request a new feature, follow the steps below:

 1. **Check Existing Requests**: before submitting a new feature request, search our issue tracker to ensure that your idea hasn't been suggested before.
 If a similar request already exists, you can contribute to that discussion instead.